Caitria/pocketknife_site/_posts/14-01-12-what-is-hcd.markdown

 ###What is human-centered design?
 <img src="{% asset_path postit.jpg %}" style="float:left; margin-bottom: 25px">
 Trick question.
-User-centered' or 'human-centered' design is exactly what it sounds like.
+'User-centered' or 'human-centered' design is exactly what it sounds like.
 At Pocketknife, we base product and service decisions upon user emotions and motivations.

 Consider the following (hypothetical):